Paul Amyraut

 In 1648 Amyraut had returned to Norfolk, and was then vicar of East Dereham, a living which, according to Walker's ‘Sufferings,’ had been ‘sequestered’ from a John Bretten.
 While at East Dereham he published ‘The Triumph of a Good Conscience’ (Rev. ii.
 10), one of the rarest of later puritan books.
 From thence he was transferred to Munsley, in the same county, which had been ‘sequestered’ from John Tenison, father of the more famous archbishop of that name.
 It would seem that Amyraut was resolute in his nonconformity, and took no time to delay the sacrifice.
-Calamy and Palmer range him under 1662; but it is probable that he was ‘ejected’ under the act of 1660, as a few of the ‘two thousand’ were.
+Calamy and Palmer range him under 1662; but it is probable that he was ‘ejected’ under the Restoring of Ministers Act 1660 (12 Cha.
+2. c.
+17), as a few of the ‘two thousand’ were.
 He was old at the time of his ejection, and he afterwards silently disappeared.
 Christopher Amyraut, ejected from Buckenham (New), was, it is believed, his son.
 In his later days he was pastor of an ‘independent’ church at South Repps, where he died.
 He was author of Sacramental Discourses upon several subjects and A Discourse on the Life of Faith.